Steve Colgate — A Legacy of Dedication to the Art of Sailing

-Steve’s racing career spans six decades and includes nearly every significant race in the world.
+Steve’s racing career spans seven decades and includes nearly every significant race in the world.
 In 1955 he crewed aboard the Spanish yacht Mare Nostrum in the 1955 Trans-Atlantic Race from Cuba to Spain, and they won.
 The photo at right shows Steve sharing winning accolades with champagne from the 1st place trophy.
 He was just 19 in that race and considers it one of the great highlights of his life.
 Many years later he was on record breaking racing yachts in that same race!

 For all Steve Colgate has done for the sport of sailing, Steve was inducted into the National Sailing Hall of Fame in October 2015.
 He is among the most notable sailors in the United States inducted into this prestigious organization.

 The 1968 Olympics

 In 1968 Steve joined the US Olympic team, racing on the 5.5 Metre Cadenza in Mexico.
 He spent several years racing on this class boat, learning how to become a sought after crew member as he advanced through the ranks.
 Here he is hiking out in the Olympic Trials off Newport Beach, CA with crew-mate Stuart Walker behind him.
 Though they didn’t win, “being part of a 13 member team was an incredible honor,” he says.